Child Welfare Research & Training Project

 The Child Welfare Research and Training Project (CWRTP) at Iowa State University (ISU) is within the Department of Human Development and Family Studies (HD FS) in the College of Human Sciences.
 It was established through a basic ordering agreement between the State of Iowa and Iowa State University in 1988, identifying ISU as the lead institution in a consortium of public and private organizations to provide professional services for the state.

-The CWRTP is a collaboration between ISU faculty and staff, graduate assistants, Iowa citizens, and state and local DHS employees and supervisors.
-We work together to ensure that Iowa’s children and families receive services and care informed by best practices that lead to safety and overall well-being.
-Best practices are ensured through a commitment to enhancing quality assurance, technical excellence, educational training, and research based programming.
+Through CWRTP, ISU faculty, staff, and students engage with Iowa state agencies, citizens, and other partners.
+Together we develop, deliver, and evaluate programming to ensure that Iowa’s children, youth, families, and communities receive services and care informed by science and best practices that lead to safety and overall well-being.
+We evaluate programming and enhance outcomes through a commitment to quality assurance, technical assistance, educational training, and evidence-based programming.

 To facilitate the well-being of Iowa’s children, youth, families, and citizens by promoting best practices in human services.